Local indistinguishability and incompleteness of entangled orthogonal bases: Method to generate two-element locally indistinguishable ensembles: Multipartite systems

 \section{Multipartite systems}

 Given a maximally entangled state in a bipartite system, it is always possible to transform the state to any state of the considered Hilbert space via LOCC \cite{Lo01, Vidal00, Nielsen99, Vidal99, Hardy99, Jonathan99}.
 But in a multipartite system (a system with more than two parties) there is no such state from which it is possible to get an arbitrary state via LOCC, even probabilistically.
-This is due to the existence of stochastic LOCC inequivalent classes \cite{Dur00, Horodecki09-1, Guhne09, Das17}.
+This is due to the existence of stochastic LOCC inequivalent classes \cite{Dur00, Verstraete02, Miyake03, Horodecki09-1, Guhne09, Das17}.
 In this sense, in a multipartite system, there is no state which plays the role of a maximally entangled state like in bipartite systems.
-Therefore, it is quite justified to talk about UEBs, and not UMEBs, in multipartite systems.
-In this section, we will discuss about different UEBs in multipartite systems.
+With reference to this context, it is important to mention that there are some alternative concepts of maximally entangled states in multipartite systems, such as absolutely maximally entangled states \cite{Facchi08, Helwig12, Helwig13, Helwig13-1, Goyeneche15, Huber17, Huber18, Raissi18, Alsina19, Shen20}.
+For local transformation rules among multipartite entangled states, see e.g. Refs.~\cite{Dur00, Verstraete02, Miyake03, Bennett00, Leifer04, Kraus10, Kraus10-1, Turgut10, Mathonet10, Ribeiro11, Vicente13, Spee17, Neven20}.
+We stick to the notion of multipartite UEBs which contain only genuinely entangled states.

 In $\mathbb{C}^2\otimes\mathbb{C}^2\otimes\mathbb{C}^2$, we construct two different UEBs and analyze different properties of those UEBs.
 The first UEB consists of only W-type states \cite{Dur00, Zeilinger92, Sen(De)03} but the second UEB consists of both Greenberger-Horne-Zeilinger (GHZ)-like states and W-type states.
 See Ref.~\cite{Dur00} for the structures of the states belonging to the GHZ-class and the W-class.
 The first UEB is constituted by the following states: